ctnssc/Proiect-Practic-Testare-Manuala/README.md

 - **Risks detected**

-                  -Project risks: lack of experience of QA team, lack of tools, short deadline for Jira and Zephyr Squad, unavailability of Opencart demo environment
+                  -Project risks: lack of experience of QA team, lack of tools, short deadline for Jira and Zephyr Squad trial, unavailability of Opencart demo environment

                   -Product risks: Validation constraints on the fields might be too restrictive to the end user